dustinian/Adventures/ngs_valil.md

 ###Introduction

 * __Structure:__ Valil is a medium-sized, town of about 5,000 people.
 Surrounded by a low outer wall, it's relatively well-defended against beasts and monsters, but it would fall in less than a week to an organized "army."
-* __Guards:__ Valil is protected by 50 overworked guards, and 500 regularly-trained reserves.
+* __Guards:__ Valil is protected by 50 overworked "regular" guards, and 500 reserves.
 Many of the reserves only show up monthly training for their silver piece, but morale is high enough in Valil that a solid majority of the reserves see this training as their civic duty.
 * __Government:__ Valil is a feudal society.
 The guard regularly patrol the city and haphazardly dispense justice to the rabble, but most disputes between peasants are resolved by an appeal to the gentry (their employers).
 Gentry appeal to nobility (their lords).
 The highest authority in Valil is the Sherrif, who rules on behalf of a distant King.
 * __History:__ Valil sprang up alongside a river 400 years ago, so the structures by the river (docks, mills, warehouses) are the oldest.
 Moving away from the river, there are interspersed homes, merchants, and skilled laborers.
 Farthest away from the river are the silos, barns, corrals, and charnels that support the farms around Valil.
 * __Map:__ No map of Valil is included in this supplement.
 Buildings, businesses, and residences are located where dramatically appropriate.
 You can improv geography with confidence, because this supplement will not contradict you.